Greginkansas/-openhab-openhab1wiki/One-Wire-Binding.md

     onewire="26.AF9C32000000#temperature"
     onewire="26.AF9C32000000#humidity"

-The sensorId can be either the hex address and an alias if one is configured ( http://owfs.org/index.php?page=aliases )
+The sensorId can be either the hex address or an alias if one is configured ( http://owfs.org/index.php?page=aliases )

     onewire="bedroom#temperature"